Voltorik/TwitterPostToMarkdown_Convertor/README.md

 ## Script execution steps
 1. Starts up a new headless browser and waits until the `tweetText` div is loaded.
 2. Extracts content as mentioned above.
-3. Splits `User-Name` data into seperate pieces.
+3. Splits `User-Name` data into separate pieces.
 4. Converts the `time` attribute into a new string format.
 Ex: `(Sunday) May 19, 2024 - 06:06 PM`
 5. Assigns the file name.
 Spilts by `.`, then takes the first 40 characters of sentence.
 Replaces any invalid chars with `%`.
 6. Generates a new .md file.